drym-org/foundation/DIA.md

 2. Repeat (1) for capital.

 3. Sum up the proportions by leaf nodes across all appraisal trees, weighted by the scaling factor for each tree (i.e. in the manner decided upon in "reconcile the appraisals"), to arrive at the final attributive proportions that total to 100%.
 Deliver this as an abe/ATTRIBUTIONS.txt file in the project repository.

+4. Deliver the list of cognates and postcedents as abe/cognates.txt and abe/postcedents.txt, respectively, to be committed to the project repository.